The Day After Tomorrow (TV special): Filming

-Similar to the title sequences of Anderson's earlier productions, The Day After Tomorrow begins with a fast-paced montage of action shots from later in the episode, giving a preview of the story to follow.
+Like the title sequences of Anderson's earlier productions, The Day After Tomorrow opens with a fast-paced montage of action shots from later in the episode, giving a preview of the story to come.

 Broadcast

 The Day After Tomorrow was first broadcast in the United States on 9 December 1975 as the third episode of the NBC anthology series Special Treat.
 In the UK, it was first shown on 11 December 1976 on BBC1.
 In the original cut, the opening scenes showed two titles: the series title, The Day After Tomorrow, superimposed on a starfield, followed by the episode title, "Into Infinity", on a model shot of the lift transferring the Masters and Bowen families from Space Station Delta to Altares.
 As it would be transmitting the programme as a special, rather than an episode of a series, the BBC edited the title sequence to remove the series title, believing that the appearance of two titles would confuse the audience.
 (In any case, deleting the episode title would have been more difficult as the lift shot was dynamic and had multiple elements.)
 Consequently, the special was listed in Radio Times and other press as Into Infinity.

 The special was repeated on BBC1 on 6 December 1977.
 In 1997, the BBC deleted the master tape from its archives but retained an edited copy for future repeats.
 The same year, clips from The Day After Tomorrow and the Space: 1999 episode "Black Sun" were featured in "Black Holes", an instalment of the Channel 4 documentary series Equinox.
 On 9 November 2014, the special was repeated on BBC Four under the title The Day after Tomorrow: Into Infinity.
 It was introduced by Professor Brian Cox of the University of Manchester, who stated that he had been a fan of the special since he was a child and praised its scientific accuracy.